Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Statistical method

 In this section we expound on our sampling of the posterior for $\hmclecs$ using HMC and how we combine this posterior with $\lecnn$ to produce a joint posterior~\eqref{eq:joint_posterior} for all LECs at a given order.
 For clarity, we now make explicit that the inference of $\hmclecs$ is conditional on a fixed variance \hmccbarsq{} of the \chieft{} expansion coefficients.
 A detailed account of how to efficiently sample \hmcpr{} using HMC was given in Ref.~\cite{Svensson:2021lzs}.
 Here, we will mainly remark on new developments and results.
 Our procedure for extracting the joint posterior can be considered a two-step process: \begin{enumerate} \item Sample the posterior \hmcpr{} using HMC. \item Numerically evaluate the joint posterior \fullpr{} in~\eqref{eq:joint_posterior} using importance sampling. \end{enumerate}

-\subsubsection{Step 1: sampling \hmcpr{} using HMC}
+\subsubsection{Step 1: Sampling \hmcpr{} using HMC}

 We follow the steps laid out in Ref.~\cite{Svensson:2021lzs}, with two modifications.
 First, we consistently use all available chiral orders, i.e., up to \nnnlo, to learn about the variance of the truncation error.
-Second, we employ a new method for rapidly tuning the HMC hyperparameters such that we achieve sufficiently high sampling efficiency to perform reliable sampling at \nnnlo.
+Second, we employ a new method for rapidly tuning the parameters of the HMC algorithm such that we achieve sufficiently high sampling efficiency to perform reliable sampling at \nnnlo.
 This yields an \nnnlo\ posterior that passes all imposed MCMC convergence tests.

 Let us first focus on how we learn about the truncation error.
 In our previous work~\cite{Svensson:2021lzs} we limited ourselves to only use information about the \chieft{} convergence pattern up to the order at which we were sampling to estimate the variance $\cbarsq$ of the truncation error, and we included the zeroth-order coefficients $\vec{c}_0$ in the estimation.
 We then concluded that this procedure typically leads to an underestimation of the size of the truncation error.
 Here, we follow our own advice and infer the variance $\cbarsq$ from all orders available to us, and exclude the rather uninformative and biasing zeroth-order coefficients.
 We use the same grid of observables, laboratory energies, and scattering angles, as in our previous work and arrive at $\hmccbar = 4.1$.
 This value is somewhat greater than the nominally expected natural scale of $\cbar \approx 1$, yet nothing too alarming and certainly in line with what we have observed before.
 As discussed in Sec.~\ref{sec:setting_up_the_inference}, this is also the basis for us shifting the prior for the \chieft{} truncation error for the effective range towards slightly greater values.